mt-class/penn/index.md

 #### Announcements

 <div class="alert alert-info">
-Homework 1 has been released.
-Your system's output is due by 11:59 pm, Tuesday, February 3rd.
+Homework 2 has been released.
+Your system's output is due by 11:59 pm, Thursday, February 19th.
 Your code and write up are due one day later.
 </div>

 #### Instructor